Chapter 6 R Resources

 6.5 RStudio and RMarkdown Videos

-, RStudio, and RMarkdown for STAT 420 at UIUC.
+The following video playlists were made as an introduction to R, RStudio, and RMarkdown for STAT 420 at UIUC.
 If you are currently using this text for a Coursera course, you can also find updated videos there.

 Note that RStudio and RMarkdown are constantly receiving excellent support and updates, so these videos may already contain some outdated information.